 You use a prefetch data source object in conjunction with your table view’s data source to begin loading data for cells before the

-Create the table view and its data source.
+Create the table view and its regular data source.

 Initiate asynchronous loading of the data required for the cells at the specified index paths in your implementation of